trunghng/trunghng.github.io/_posts/2022-04-08-td-learning.markdown

 #### $\boldsymbol{n}$-step $Q(\sigma)$
 {: #n-step-q-sigma}
 In updating the action-value functions, if we choose always to sample, we would obtain Sarsa, whereas if we choose never to sample, we would get the tree-backup algorithm.
 Expected Sarsa would be the case where we choose to sample for all steps except for the last one.
-An unifying method is choosing on a state-by-state basis whether to sample or not.
+An possible unifying method is choosing on a state-by-state basis whether to sample or not.

 We begin by rewriting the tree-backup $n$-step return \eqref{14} in terms of the horizon $h=t+n$ and the expected approximate value $\bar{V}$ \eqref{10}:
 \begin{align}